Nathan Corbett: Corbett vs. Spong I

-In what was considered a controversial bout Corbett knocked Spong out in the third round.
-Spong, to his credit, managed to rise back to his feet, however referee Paolo Tocha stopped the fight as Spong was visibly staggering.
+In what was considered a controversial bout Corbett knocked Spong down in the third round.
+Spong, managed to rise back to his feet, however referee Paolo Tocha stopped the fight as Spong was visibly staggering.
 As the signal was given to stop the fight, Corbett misinterpreted this as a restart and began to strike Spong further.
 This led to referee Tocha stopping the fight altogether and ruling the bout a no contest.

 He was scheduled to face Nikolaj Falin at Kings of Kombat 8 in Melbourne on 8 December 2012 but his opponent pulled out due to health issues.

 He was then reported to be fighting Dzianis Hancharonak at Total Carnage III on the Gold Coast on 9 March 2013 but Hancharonak was already due to face another opponent close to that date and did not accept the fight, and so Javlon Nazarov stepped in.
-Finally, Nazarov was replaced by Kamil Sokolowski of Poland Sokolowski began the contest with heavy pressure but was countered viciously with knees and finally a right elbow to his temple handing Corbett a KO victory 20 seconds into the first round.
+Finally, Nazarov was replaced by Kamil Sokolowski of Poland.
+Sokolowski began the contest with heavy pressure but was countered viciously with knees and finally a right elbow to his temple handing Corbett a KO victory 20 seconds into the first round.